Young-ook/amplified-amazon-analytics/README.md

 # ChatApp
-Chat application with [Cloudscape](https://cloudscape.design/), AWS Amplify, AWS AppSync, Amazon Cognito, and Amazon DynamoDB
+This is an chat application example shows how to build rapidly a react web app with [Cloudscape](https://cloudscape.design/) and AWS Amplify and AWS serverless services, such as AWS Cognito, AWS AppSync, Amazon DynamoDB.

 ![chatapp-cloudscape-amplify](chatapp-cloudscape-amplify.png)

 ## Getting Started